ChronixDB/chronix.timeseries/README.md

 ## Chronix-Kassiopeia
 Chronix Kassiopeia is a library that provides classes and functions to work with time series.

-A detail describtion could be found here:
+A detail description could be found here:
 [Chronix-Kassiopeia](https://github.com/ChronixDB/chronix.kassiopeia/tree/master/chronix-kassiopeia)